hariomsoni08/codealpha_calculator/README.md

-# codealpha_calculator
+Calculator App

-A modern calculator app using HTML, CSS, and JavaScript with a sleek, attractive design.
-It supports addition, subtraction, multiplication, and division with smooth, real-feel digital buttons for an enhanced user experience.
-The responsive layout ensures seamless functionality, making calculations quick, easy, and efficient for everyday math tasks.
+A simple yet modern calculator built using HTML, CSS, and JavaScript.
+This app provides essential arithmetic operations with an attractive UI and real-feel digital buttons for a smooth user experience.

+Features

+Basic Arithmetic Operations: Supports addition, subtraction, multiplication, and division.

+Responsive Design: Works seamlessly on different screen sizes.

+Real-Feel Buttons: Digital buttons designed to provide a tactile feel.

+Modern UI: Stylish and intuitive interface for easy navigation.

+Efficient Functionality: Optimized performance for quick calculations.

+Technologies Used

+HTML: Structure of the app.

+CSS: Styling for an attractive user interface.

+JavaScript: Handles logic and interactivity.

+Acknowledgment

+This task was given by CodeAlpha during the internship program.